 Claddagh had its own king and he led the fishing fleet, using the Hooker boats, combating pirates and deciding when to brave the seas.
 Claddagh villagers spoke Irish and lived in pretty thatched cottages, unfortunately most of the old village was deemed too dangerous and was pulled down in the 1930s, but the views across Galway Bay are still amazing.

 People often spell Claddagh incorrectly – cladagh, clladagh, cladaugh, calladagh, cladda.

 The Claddagh symbol that we know now is the distinctive design of the famous Claddagh ring, which was traditionally used in the village of Claddagh as a wedding ring and now in modern times is often used internationally as a wedding ring and also as an engagement or friendship ring.

-The Claddagh design is two clasped hands holding a crowned heart:
+The well known design is two clasped hands holding a crowned heart:

-So what is the connection between the village of Claddagh and the Claddagh rings?
+So what is the connection between the village of Claddagh and the ring?

-However, for those who prefer myths, there are two legends surrounding the Claddagh ring.
+However, for those who prefer myths, there are two legends surrounding this Irish ring.

-1) It is said that Margaret Joyce, inherited quite a sum on the death of her husband – Domingo de Rona (a Spanish merchant who traded with Galway).
+- It is said that Margaret Joyce inherited quite a sum on the death of her husband – Domingo de Rona (a Spanish merchant who traded with Galway).
 In 1596 Margaret remarried to Oliver Og Ffrench, the major of Galway.
-She used her inheritance of her first marraige to build much needed bridges all over the west of Ireland.
+She used her inheritance of her first marriage to build much needed bridges all over the west of Ireland.
 Legend has it that an eagle dropped the first Claddagh Ring on her lap to reward her for her good deeds!